espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

    * - Power Switch
      - Power on/off knob: toggling it down powers the board on; toggling it up powers the board off.
    * - Battery Charger
-     - Constant current and constant voltage linear charger for single cell lithium-ion batteries AP5056.
+     - AP5056 is a constant current and constant voltage linear charger for single cell lithium-ion batteries.
 Used for charging of a battery connected to the Battery Socket over the Micro USB Port.
    * - Function Press Keys
      - Six press keys labeled REC, MUTE, PLAY, SET, VOL- and VOL+.
 They are routed to ESP32-S3-WROOM-1 module and intended for development and testing of a UI for audio applications using dedicated API.
    * - Boot/Reset Press Keys
-     - | Boot: holding down the Boot button and momentarily pressing the Reset button initiates the firmware upload mode.
+     - | Boot: holding down the Boot key and momentarily pressing the Reset key initiates the firmware upload mode.
 Then you can upload firmware through the serial port.
        | Reset: pressing this button alone resets the system.
    * - MicroSD Slot
      - The development board supports a microSD card in 1-bit mode, and can store or play audio files in the microSD card.